 These issues will become a stark reality for many more people if the enforcement agencies look to widen the use of UWOs after their early high-profile successes.

 Do you or someone you know require advice in relation to an UWO?
 Grosvenor Law has an expert team on hand to provide bespoke professional assistance in relation to freezing orders and any anti-money laundering and ‘proceeds of crime’ legislation.

-Andrew Gilmore is Head of Grosvenor Justice, specialising in money laundering, fraud, asset recovery and all aspects of criminal law.
+Andrew Gilmore is Head of Criminal Team, specialising in money laundering, fraud, asset recovery and all aspects of criminal law.

-Andre Yeghiazarian is an Associate in the Commercial Litigation team specialising in all aspects of commercial litigation as well as financial crime matters.
+At the time of writing, Andre Yeghiazarian was an Associate in the Commercial Litigation team, specialising in all aspects of commercial litigation as well as financial crime matters.